List of City Confidential episodes

 City Confidential is a documentary television series where a different city is featured in a high-profile criminal case.
 The shows were narrated by Paul Winfield and then Keith David.
-11 seasons have been broadcast from 1998 to 2005 on the A&E Network.
+A total of 11 seasons have been broadcast from 1998 to 2005 on the A&E Network.
 The episode numbering is as provided by A&E's official website's episode guide.